eclipse-edc/MinimumViableDataspace/README.md

 are only resolvable from _inside_ the cluster.
 Unfortunately, there is no way around this, unless we put DIDs on a publicly resolvable CDN or webserver.

-#### 10.2.2 `did:example` for the dataspace credential issuer
+#### 10.2.2 `did:web` for the dataspace issuer

-The "dataspace issuer" does not exist as participant yet, so instead of deploying a fake IdentityHub, we opted for introducing the (completely made up) `"did:example"` method, for which there is a [custom-built DID resolver](extensions/did-example-resolver/src/main/java/org/eclipse/edc/iam/identitytrust/core/DidExampleResolver.java) in the code.
+The "dataspace issuer" does not exist as participant yet, so instead of deploying a fake IdentityHub, we opted for simply hosting the dataspace issuer's DID as static file with NGINX.

 ### 10.3 No issuance (yet)